REAN-Foundation/reancare-service/docs/release_docs/Dev-ci-cd_ReleaseFlow.md

 These are the jobs used in Dev-ci-cd

 #### Deploy-ECS
-This is how this job looks like
+This is how Deploy-ECS job looks like

 ![deploy-ci-cd](https://github.com/REAN-Foundation/reancare-service/blob/feature/flow_documentation/assets/images/docker-build.png?raw=true)